Skip to content

 You have three (3) settings to choose from:

-- Currently filtered products - the CSV file will only include products that were filtered.
+• Currently filtered products - the CSV file will only include products that were filtered in Steps 2 and 3.

-After exporting the CSV file, a notification will appear in the top right of any page, though it may not show until you refresh the Products page or navigate to a different page.
-An email notification will also be sent to the primary and, if applicable, secondary email contact.
+After exporting the CSV file, a notification will appear in the top right corner of any page.
+If it doesn’t show right away, try refreshing the Products page or navigating to another page.
+An email notification will also be sent to the primary email contact and, if added, the secondary contact.

-6. Click on the Notifications icon on any page to move to the Notifications page.
+7. Click the Notifications icon on any page to move to the Notifications page.

-8. Click download.
+9. Click download.
 The file will be sent to your default 'Downloads' folder.
-Depending on the browser and operating system, confirmation may be required to complete the download.
+Depending on your computer's browser and operating system, confirmation may be required to complete the download.

-The download link expires and can no longer be accessed after 14 days.
+The download link will expire and no longer be accessible after 14 days.

 Modifying columns or headings will cause import failures.